dmitrykudinov/CarND-Advanced-Lane-Lines/README.md

 #### 1. Problems with current implementation:

 Testing on harder videos provided along with the repo, I saw that the solution I built doesn't always correctly detects the lanes.
-Certainly more work is needed in both color-space filterring, and lane-retention sections:
+Certainly more work is needed in both color-space filtering, and lane-retention sections:

 Possible options which I would test first if time would permit:
- - Color space filterring:
+ - Color space filtering:
     - try using HUE / LIGHT channels with low values to detect black lines and combine with the current filter using NOT-condition.
-I'm thinking this would help properly ignorring the tar-stripes as in the second highway video.
+I'm thinking this would help properly ignoring the tar-stripes as in the second highway video.
  - Fitting 3rd order polynomial:
     - on the forest road video, the dashcam catches more than once curve in a frame.
  - more sanity checks: